Luis Tiant: Cleveland Indians system

 At the end of the summer of 1961, and under Avila's recommendation, Cleveland purchased Tiant's contract for $35,000.
-But with the rise of Fidel Castro's regime in his native Cuba—specifically, after heightened tensions following the US-sponsored Bay of Pigs invasion in April of that year—it was impossible for Tiant to return home.
-He would not see his parents for 14 years.
+But with the rise of Fidel Castro's regime in his native Cuba—specifically, after heightened tensions following the U.S.-sponsored Bay of Pigs invasion in April of that year—it was impossible for Tiant to return home.
+He did not see his parents for 14 years.

-Tiant progressed through the Indians' farm system beginning in 1962 with Charleston of the Eastern League, then on to Burlington, N.C., where he was one of the best pitchers in the Carolina League in 1963 and Portland, Oregon, in 1964.
-Tiant recalled that at Charleston, "I couldn't speak very good English but I understand racism.
-They treated me like a dog, but when I got to Portland, I didn't have any problems " (Oregonian, September 6, 2010).
-After a 15–1 record at Triple-A Portland which included a no-hitter and a one-hitter in consecutive starts, Tiant was called up by the Indians.
+Tiant progressed through the Indians' farm system beginning in 1962 with the Charleston Indians of the Eastern League, then with the Burlington Rangers—where he was one of the best pitchers in the Carolina League—in 1963, and lastly with the Portland Beavers of the Pacific Coast League in 1964.
+Tiant later recalled that at Charleston, "I couldn't speak very good English but I understand racism.
+They treated me like a dog, but when I got to Portland, I didn't have any problems."
+After pitching to a 15–1 record at Triple-A Portland, which included a no-hitter and a one-hitter in consecutive starts, Tiant was called up by the Indians in mid-July 1964.

 MLB career

 Cleveland Indians

-On July 19, 1964, Tiant debuted in the major leagues for the Cleveland Indians with a four-single, 11 strikeout, 3–0 shutout victory against the defending AL Champion New York Yankees at Yankee Stadium.
-The losing pitcher was Whitey Ford.
-Tiant finished his rookie season with a 10–4 record, 105 strikeouts, and a 2.83 ERA in 19 games.
+On July 19, 1964, Tiant debuted in Major League Baseball for the Cleveland Indians with a four-single, 11 strikeout, 3–0 shutout victory against the defending AL Champion New York Yankees at Yankee Stadium, beating their ace, Whitey Ford.
+Tiant finished his rookie season with a 10–4 win–loss record, 105 strikeouts, and a 2.83 earned run average (ERA) in 19 games.